 NPS = (% of promoters) - (% of detractors)

-In B2B, NPS is the gold standard of customer experience metrics, and is used by almost 41% of companies.
+In B2B, NPS is the gold standard of customer experience metrics and is used by almost 41% of companies.
 This usage far exceeds the second platform in line, Customer Satisfaction (CSAT), which is used by 26% of B2B companies, and Customer Effort Score (CES), which is used by just 11%.

-What are the Benefits of NPS?
+What are the Benefits of Net Promoter Score?

 There’s a reason for NPS’s reputation and loyal following.
 Making NPS a fundamental part of your customer experience management processes has tangible and material benefits.